meap158/Pleco-Collection/README.md

 ## Credits
 - [hanziDB.org](http://hanzidb.org/) - for providing the data source for the dictionary files used in CD-Dict.
 - [unihan-database](https://github.com/unicode-org/unihan-database) - for providing the data source for the dictionary files used in CD-Dict.
-- [Google Translate](https://translate.google.com/) - for enabling the translation to multiple languages of the dictionary files used in ML-Dict.
+- [Google Translate](https://translate.google.com/) - for enabling the translation to multiple languages of the dictionary files used in ML-Dict and MLV-Dict.

 - [Open Vietnamese Dictionary Project](https://sourceforge.net/projects/ovdp/files/Stardict/Chinese/) - for providing the data source for the dictionary files used in OVD-Dict.
-- [chinese-hanviet-cognates](https://github.com/ryanphung/chinese-hanviet-cognates) - for providing the data source for the dictionary files used in SVC-Dict and SV1-Dict.
+- [chinese-hanviet-cognates](https://github.com/ryanphung/chinese-hanviet-cognates) - for providing the data source for the dictionary files used in SVC-Dict and SV1-Dict and MLV-Dict.